Why Meme Marketing doesn’t work for your business

 • They can apply to recent events or popular culture.

 It is fair to say that memes are usually represented by an image with some text.
-For sure, GIFs, videos, and simple texts have gained popularity over the years, but the first memes were just images containing texts.
+While GIFs, videos, and simple texts have gained popularity over the years, the first memes were just images containing text.

-However, not all images with text are memes, even though the confusion is often made.
-There are pictures with added texts that could not be further away from being called memes.
+However, not all images with text are memes, even though this is often confused.
+Pictures with added texts could not be further away from being called memes.

 The correct term for this kind of content is image macros, and even if someone tries to call them memes, their brands won’t get any chance of becoming viral with this type of image.
 Indeed, some image macros are memes, but this does not work the other way around.